The Man of Gold (novel): Plot summary

-Priestling Harsan has grown up among the non-human Pé Chói and is regarded a clanless bastard.
-He lives in monastic seclusion with other priests of Thumis, the god of knowledge, and specializes in esoteric languages.
-Harsan is summoned by the high-priests of the Tsolyáni Empire to translate ancient manuscripts that describe a counterplay to the ′Weapon Without Answer′ — a high-tech device of old, utilized by the hostile empire of Yán Kór.
+Priestling Hársan has grown up among the non-human Pé Chói and is regarded a clanless bastard.
+He lives in a monastic community with other priests of Thúmis, a god of knowledge, and specializes in esoteric languages.
+Hársan is summoned by the high adept of the temple of Thúmis to the capital to investigate recently discovered relics that hold a relationship to the ′Weapon Without Answer′ — a high-tech device of old, utilized by the hostile empire of Yán Kór.

-Harsan embarks a quest to recover the Man of Gold before it is too late, traversing much of Tsolyánu as he follows various leads and evades the machinations of extra-dimensional aliens and rival factions within the Tsolýani aristocracy.
-During his travels, Harsan manages to charm two young ladies of considerable beauty and wildly incompatible personalities.
+Hársan is thrown into a quest to recover the Man of Gold before it is too late, pulled across much of Tsolyánu as he follows various leads and evades the machinations of aliens and rival factions within the Tékumel.
+During his travels, Hársan manages to charm two young ladies of considerable beauty and wildly incompatible personalities.
 Ultimately, the Man of Gold is discovered and the Yán Kóryani designs of conquest are averted for the time being.

-A pariah no more, Harsan is accepted into the Tsolyáni high society and awarded a noble rank for his feats.
-The story closes as he marries his sweethearts and wonders whether the two will ever learn to tolerate each other.
+A pariah no more, Hársan is accepted into the Tsolyáni high society and awarded acceptance into a clan of his choosing for his feats.
+The story closes as he contemplates marriage to his sweethearts and whether the two of them will ever learn to tolerate each other.

 Analysis

-The character of Harsan resembles Barker in some ways as both are professional linguists.
+The character of Hársan resembles Barker in some ways as both are professional linguists.
 Like Harsan, Barker may have suffered from isolation as a youth, being the only child of a family that moved repeatedly.